 \section{Conclusion}

 The shift from chatbots to autonomous agents will reshape how digital services are discovered, composed, and paid for.
 Without shared communication and settlement interfaces, however, the Internet of Agents risks fragmenting into closed ecosystems of proprietary APIs.
-We introduced Agent-OSI, a six-layer reference stack that builds on today's Internet while adding agent-oriented messaging, identity and authorization, settlement and metering, verifiable execution evidence, and semantic interoperability for orchestration.
-We further showed how HTTP 402 can serve as an application-level payment challenge to enable pay-per-use workflows with verifiable receipts, while keeping negotiation and delivery largely off-chain.
-Our prototype evaluation suggests that, in many generative workloads, blockchain confirmation latency is often masked by task execution time, making decentralized settlement practical.
-Cost results also indicate that for high-value agentic tasks, open peer-to-peer coordination can be economically competitive relative to centralized marketplaces.
-We view this as a ``TCP/IP moment'' for AI: standardizing \textit{intent, identity, and value exchange} is a prerequisite for an open Internet of Agency, where heterogeneous agents can interoperate securely under explicit, verifiable rules.
+We introduced Agent-OSI, a functional interoperability architecture centered on agent communication and settlement (L1/L2/L4), with identity, verifiable execution, and orchestration as boundary layers.
+We further showed how HTTP 402 can serve as an application-level payment challenge for pay-per-use workflows with verifiable receipts, while keeping negotiation and delivery largely off-chain.
+In our prototype, settlement confirmation is often masked by task execution time for generative workloads, and keeping the session off-chain is economically competitive with centralized marketplaces.
+Our results suggest that a backend-agnostic payment-challenge interface, cryptographically bound to execution provenance, is a practical and measurable step toward interoperable agent communication and settlement.
+We do not claim that Agent-OSI itself is already a settled standard for the Internet of Agents.